 11. Personal wellbeing

 HR has a function in assisting and taking care of employees when they run into personal problems.
 Personal wellbeing is about supporting employees when things don’t go as planned.
+Problems in the workplace and outside can negatively impact employee performance, engagement, and productivity.
+This, in turn, harms a company’s bottom line.

 12. Administrative responsibilities